How To: Paint MDF

 Painting MDF requires an understanding of the material, however: It comes from the factory sanded to a 150-grit smoothness, so the face is ready to paint, but the edges are more porous—almost fuzzy—and require some prep for a smooth, uniform finish.
 Additionally, the material’s porosity also makes it unsuited to water-based products for the initial coat.
 Follow the guidelines here for how to paint MDF and your colorful project will turn out great!

 If working on a piece of furniture, remove any hardware and set aside until paint has thoroughly dried.
 Then protect the work area with drop cloths to make cleanup easier.
 MDF produces a lot of dust when sanded, and the fine particles can irritate eyes and lungs, so be sure to wear protective eyewear and a tight-fitting dust mask.

-Prime the MDF with a solvent-based primer.
-A water-based product will cause the wood fibers to swell, resulting a surface that appears to have a raised grain that will not sand out.
-Use a brush, roller, or spray gun to apply—whichever is appropriate for the project.
+Prime the MDF with a solvent-based primer, such as Zinsser (buy online) or KILZ (buy online).
+Avoid water-based primer, as it may cause the wood fibers to swell, resulting in a surface that appears to have a raised grain (no matter how much effort you put into sanding).
+Use a brush, roller, or spray gun to apply the primer—whichever is appropriate for the project.